All Episodes

 One amendment that I talked about today on the floor of the Senate is an amendment to put real teeth in border security.

-This bill has no teeth in border security to triple the border patrol, to increase fourfold the helicopters, fixed wing assets, technology on the border, to put in place a strong biometric exit-entry system.
+This bill has no teeth in border security, to triple the border patrol, to increase fourfold the helicopters, fixed-wing assets, technology on the border, to put in place a strong biometric exit entry system.

 Those are all voted down.

-They have been, and critically, the most important piece is to say secure the border first before any legalization.
+And critically, the most important piece is to say secure the border first before any legalization.

-What this bill gets most fundamentally wrong is it starts with legalization and then it promises, like Wimpy in in Popeye, I'll gladly pay you Tuesday for a hamburger today.
+What this bill gets most fundamentally wrong is it starts with legalization and then it promises, like Wimpy in Popeye, I'll gladly pay you Tuesday for a hamburger today.

 It promises border security sometime in the future.